Signs of a roof leak

 Leaking roofs do not necessarily pose an emergency, although roof leaks should not be ignored for long.
 However, if you have a sudden leak break loose, especially following a heavy rainfall or storm or caused by hail damage, you need to get that leak repaired as soon as possible.
 Leaks that come on swiftly may saturate the drywall and cause it to crumble.

 Roof emergency calls

-If you have a leaking roof or need any kind of emergency roofing in Knoxville and Chattanooga, TN, be sure to contact the roofing professionals at Burell Built Exteriors, LLC.
+If you have a leaking roof or need any kind of emergency roofing in Louisville and Chattanooga, TN, be sure to contact the roofing professionals at Burell Built Roofing, LLC.
 We answer emergency calls 24/7, so give us a call anytime at 865-238-2628.